JetBrains/guide/site/dotnet/tutorials/azure-functions/what-are-azure-functions/index.md

 5. **Flexible**: Seamlessly connects with other services, like AI models, databases, queues, and more.
 6. **Secure**: Supports [managed identities](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/overview) for secure and streamlined authentication to Azure services.

-These features make Azure Functions an attractive platform for building modern, scalable, and event-driven cloud applications.

 ## Common Use Cases

-Azure Functions is versatile and well-suited to various practical scenarios, including:
+Azure Functions are versatile and well-suited to various practical scenarios, including:

 1. **API Development**: Build lightweight APIs to handle incoming HTTP requests or process webhooks.
 2. **Data Processing**: Transform or analyze data streams in real time or perform scheduled processing.
 3. **Scheduled Tasks**: Automate periodic jobs, such as triggering emails, cleaning up resources, or running maintenance scripts.
 4. **Event-Driven Workflows**: React to changes in Azure services like Blob Storage, Event Hubs, or Service Bus.
 5. **IoT and Automation**: Handle events from IoT devices, control workflows, or orchestrate multiple services in response to real-world events.

-With these use cases, Azure Functions enables developers to create efficient, scalable, and event-driven solutions across a variety of industries and applications.

 ## Code Components